otrv4/otrv4/otrv4.md

 #### User requests to end an OTRv4 Conversation

+If state is `START`:

+  * Do nothing

+If state is `ENCRYPTED_MESSAGES`:

   * Send a data message with an encoding of the message with an empty human-readable part, and the TLV type 1.
   * Transition to the `START` state.

+If state is `FINISHED`:

+  * Transition to state `START`.

 ## Socialist Millionaires Protocol (SMP)